nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > * If multiple parameters, namely `NAME`, `PHONE`, `ROOM_NUMBER`, and/or `TAG`,  are specified, the results of the search will only contain contacts that match all the specified parameters.

 Examples:
-* `find n/John` Finds contacts who have the word John in their name.
+* `find n/John` finds contacts who have the word John in their name.
-* `find p/94509592 n/Alex Jones r/08-1234 t/friends t/colleagues` Finds contacts who have the tags `friends` and `colleagues`.
-They also must have the word Alex or Jones in their name, 94509592 as their contact number, and live in room 08-1234.
+* `find p/94509592 n/Alex Jones r/08-1234 t/friends t/colleagues` finds contacts who have the tags `friends` and `colleagues`.
+They must also have the `Alex` or `Jones` in their name, `94509592` as their contact number, and live in room `08-1234`.

 The following screenshot shows the results of executing `find p/94509592 n/Alex Jones r/08-1234 t/friends t/colleagues`.